krupali16/parking-lot-system/README.md

 gem install rails

-* Clone the parking_lot_system directory and run below command in the terminal to check if the server is running
+* Clone the parking_lot_system directory and run below command in the terminal to check if the server is running (git branch is master)

 rails server